robmoffat/markdown-cv/src/rob-moffat.md

 #### REF Team ####

 "REF" is a component framework for building risk and finance calculations at Credit Suisse.
-After the departure of the first architects, I took on the role of re-architecting REF, to simplify it and improve reliability:
+After the departure of the first architects, I took on the role of re-architecting REF to simplify it and improve reliability:

  - I led a project to re-write the Data Service Layer: The original design had three separate Java JVMs, code generated from a **Sparx Enterprise Architect** model and was impossible to debug.
 We moved to **Spring / JPA / Hibernate** and made the whole thing a library.
 This improved performance and maintainability at the same time.
  - I devised the configuration and deployment process for all components, and persuaded all the component teams to adopt these standards.
 This enabled **Continuous Deployment** for REF.